 Baked Oatmeal

-There is one word that describes this dish DELICIOUS and that is no exaggeration!
-Not only is it delicious it is also healthy and super quick to put together!
-Oh and did I mention the fruit combinations are endless, you can pair any 2 fruits together and it is sure to be amazing.
-Next time I may try peaches and blueberries, or maybe apples and raspberries.
-It makes a pretty big batch so I take the leftovers with me for breakfast during the week.
-Leave me a comment on this post and let me know which combination you will try!
+This dish is simply delicious—no exaggeration!
+It's not only tasty but also healthy and incredibly quick to prepare.
+Plus, the fruit combinations are endless; any two fruits you pair together are sure to be amazing.
+Next time, I might try peaches and blueberries, or perhaps apples and raspberries.
+Since it makes a pretty big batch, I take the leftovers for breakfast during the week.
+Leave a comment on this post and let me know which combination you'll try!

 Ingredients